leneffets/awsserver/README.md

 # SSM and S3 Server

-This project provides an HTTP server using Go, which interacts with AWS Systems Manager (SSM) to fetch parameters and with S3 to fetch files.
+This project provides an HTTP server using Go, which interacts with AWS Systems Manager (SSM) to fetch/put parameters and with S3 to fetch/put files.
 This project is useful for running a sidecar, to use original images without a hassle.
 The server exposes two main endpoints: `/ssm` and `/s3`.

 ## Features